Tripods are great for photographing anything where you want to use a long shutter speed (generally 1/30th of a second or longer).

 Some tripods include a head within the kit and we will provide links to heads for those tripods that don't include heads.

-Stores to purchase from:
+Some stores to purchase from:

 - B&H Photovideo